dkroderos/chatbot-template/README.md

 RESPONSE_DELAY=10
 ```

-- Don't forget to restart the container when you changing the environment variables.
+- Don't forget to restart the container when you are changing the environment variables.

 ```sh
 docker compose down